XenitAB/xenitab.github.io/docs/blog/12factor.md

 The 2022 developer considers both developer experience, continuous integration/delivery/deployment and operability when choosing tools.

-Indicators:

-- "it works on my machine"
-- docker-compose files in app repositories

 ## Factor XI: Logs

 > A twelve-factor app never concerns itself with routing or storage of its output stream